 Jennifer is founding director of InterGifted and is a psychologist, coach and mentor who specializes in providing training and mentoring for gifted coaches and other helping professionals who support the gifted; in performing giftedness assessments; and in mentoring profoundly gifted adults.
 She writes extensively on giftedness and self-development and you can find her articles here on InterGifted’s blog and on her own blog at Rediscovering Yourself.
 She is based in Switzerland and works with gifted adults throughout the world.
 Learn more about Jen here.

 Email us to get on the waiting list for future offerings

 LEGITIMIZING YOUR GIFTED NEEDS

-This workshop with InterGifted Founder Jennifer Harvey Sallin is about taking inventory of and legitimizing your gifted needs.
+This workshop with InterGifted coach and community leader Karin Eglinton is all about taking inventory of and legitimizing your gifted needs.
 Since gifted people are often told that their standards are too high and unrealistic by others who don't understand that gifted people have uncommon needs, this may lead them to deny or judge their own needs and try to live without getting them met.
 In addition to the material presented, there's an emphasis on interaction and learning through each other's experiences.
 These sessions hold rich, thoughtful and insightful discussions with your gifted peers and have sparked major insights and life changes for many of our participants.
-We meet on zoom.us with video and audio (you may attend with audio only, if you prefer).

 This workshop helps you look at: